What is the best The Ordinary routine for acne?

 So if you’d like to know how to combine The Ordinary into a skincare routine that won’t irritate your acne-prone skin or cause even more breakouts and help your skin heal, then keep reading.

-Listen, whether it’s 3 steps, 7 steps or 12 steps if you can’t commit to following it consistently, then it won’t be all that effective.
+Whether it’s 3 steps, 7 steps or 12 steps if you can’t commit to following it consistently, then it won’t be effective.

 So for that reason, the absolute best skincare routine is one that you can stick with.